 - Jesus noted that the situation was a specific ‘kind’ of a demon that needs ‘prayer’ to cast him out.
-If this verse doesn’t freak you out just a little bit then read it again.
-Apparently, there are levels of power in demons and some need extra spiritual weapons to defeat it.
+If this verse doesn't freak you out just a little bit, then reread it.
+There are levels of power in demons, and some need extra spiritual weapons to defeat it.

-- The exact same story is actually recorded for us in Mark’s gospel too.
+- The same story is recorded for us in Mark's gospel too.
 Mark 9:28-29

-Is your bible missing the words, “and fasting”?
+Is your Bible missing the words, "and fasting”?
 Wouldn’t that be important Demon advice?
-Jesus says, this kind is really hard, you APOSTLES couldn’t do it because you didn’t pray and something else . . . what was it?
+Jesus says, this kind is hard, you APOSTLES couldn't do it because you didn't pray and something else . . .
+What was it?
 I would stick around and listen to the second important thing needed to beat demons!!!

 I am NOT a King James ONLY guy.
-Our church uses NIV on the screens and I actually hold and personally use ESV or NASB.
-After looking at the manuscript evidence available for keeping this portion of scripture I agree that enough evidence is there to keep the words of Christ as saying “AND FASTING”.
+Our church uses NIV on the screens, and I actually hold and personally use ESV or NASB.
+After looking at the manuscript evidence available for keeping this portion of scripture, I agree that enough evidence is there to keep the words of Christ as saying "AND FASTING."
 The research on this is fascinating if you want to dig in for yourself.
-But there is a bigger point for our church in all of this!
+But there is a more significant point for our church in all of this!

 I want to invite you to something deeply spiritual.
-I invite you to the spiritual discipline of fasting.
+I encourage you to the spiritual discipline of fasting.
 Fasting has a deep history in the Bible:

 - King David, a man after God’s own heart, fasted so often he often looked sickly

-- Esther chapter 4 records a moment where the entire nation of Israel fasts for 3 days asking God to deliver them.
+- Esther chapter 4 records a moment where the entire nation of Israel fasts for three days asking God to deliver them.